captexcel/RaspberryPi/Setup/README.md

 # Initial Setup Checklist for your Raspberry Pi
 ***NOTE:*** *If you are getting this Raspberry Pi from Mr. Ayers, the inital setup checklist has already been completed.
-You can start with the Projects listed below.*
+You can start with the Projects listed below.
+The checklist below is only needed if you are restoring the Raspberry Pi to the initial default state.*
 - [ ] Install [Raspberry Pi OS with desktop](https://www.raspberrypi.org/software/operating-systems/)
 - [ ] Connect your Raspberry Pi to a known ethernet or wifi connection
 - [ ] Download the [`requirements.txt`](https://github.com/captexcel/RaspberryPi/blob/main/Setup/requirements.txt) and the [`install.py`](https://github.com/captexcel/RaspberryPi/blob/main/Setup/install.py) file from the [**`Setup`**](https://github.com/captexcel/RaspberryPi/blob/main/Setup) directory and place the files onto the Desktop